-Experience and research have proven there is a direct relationship between attendance and academic excellence.
-As such, Bishop Chatard considers attendance an important matter.
-Research shows that even small improvements in attendance yield large improvements in standardized testing.
+Since experience and research have proven a direct relationship between attendance and academic excellence, Bishop Chatard considers attendance an important matter.
+Research shows that even small improvements in attendance yield large test score gains.
 Students who scored in the 85-to-100 percentile on state exams attended school 93% of the time, whereas students in the 65-to-84 percentile attended only 91% of the time.

-When your child misses a day of school, he/she also misses out on all of that day's learning, as well as human and social formation.
-Our goal is for all students at Bishop Chatard High School to attend school 100% of the time.
-As a guideline, students who miss more than 10 days of school a semester are considered to be excessively absent (an average of two days per school month).
-10 days absent equals a 94.4% attendance rate.
-This policy follows the attendance standards established by the Indiana Department of Education.
+When your child misses a day of school, he/she also misses out on all of that day's learning.
+Our goal is for all students at Bishop Chatard High School to attend school

+100% of the time.
+As a guideline, students who miss more than 10 days of school a year are considered to be excessively absent (an average of one day per school month).
+Ten days absent equals a 94.4% attendance rate.